jupyter/governance/charters/DocumentationCharter.md

 ## Mission and Goals

-The Docs Working Group serves as a support, helper, and advisory body to Jupyter subprojects on all aspects of documentation.
+The Docs Working Group serves as a support, helper, and advisory body to Jupyter Subprojects on all aspects of documentation.
 The core pillars of our mission:

 - Improve all aspects of documentation across the Jupyter ecosystem
 - Make high quality documentation that is clear, comprehensive, inclusive, and serves the varying needs of Jupyter's diverse community